Blood Syndicate: Tensions

-The Beginning of the end
+Disbanding

 After returning to Earth, the gang barged into Utopia Park uninvited.
 Their presence caused a riot.
 Wise Son was responsible for stopping it, as chronicled in the Milestone crossover event Long Hot Summer.
 Tech-9 persuaded him to use the Utopia Park PA system to appeal for an end to the violence.
 Wise did so eloquently, and the rioters backed down.

 After this, they had a final battle with the Demon Fox.
 They found out that she dug up Tech-Nine's body and gave his essence to Masquerade.
 This enabled him to impersonate Tech so well that he actually believed he was him, and to wield his powers.
 The Demon Fox and Masquerade, who was in thrall to the Fox, fought the Syndicate tooth and nail.
 During the fighting, the Fox revealed that Brickhouse was pregnant with Third's baby, and apparently caused her to miscarry.
-Kwai rose up and destroyed the Fox, at the cost of her own life.
-Kwai didn't perish - she reverted to 9 year-old Nina Lam, but seemingly with Kwai's memories.
+Kwai rose up and destroyed the Fox, at the cost of reverting to a child form.

 The Syndicate now knew that Masquerade was born female, and confronted him for his deception.
 He proclaimed that under his leadership they became more efficient than ever before, and that with him, they could achieve their true potential as a team.
 He convinced none of them and left the team in disgrace.
 Wise Son disagreed with his methods, but admitted that he was right and that they "never lived up to the hype".
 He states that they all kept too many secrets from each other and that they fought each other more than their enemies.
 The team decided they were tired of the pain that they had endured and the constant violence around them and disbanded.
-A few days later, while recounting the events of the past ordeal to Rob Chaplik, Dogg appeared before Wise Son and told him that "the Syndicate isn't over; it's just stopped for a while is all".
-Wise Son smiled and replied "thicker than blood, G. Thicker than blood".

-Milestone Forever

-Since their disbanding, the Blood Syndicate left a hole in the hearts of its members, powerful people left to fend for themselves.
-Holocaust made his inevitable return and reinstated the Blood Syndicate as they once were; a gang.
-He tried to take his actions out into the streets and claim Dakota City as his own, but the others rose up against him.
-Wise Son challenged Holocaust to a battle for the rightful leadership of the Syndicate.
-Wise Son won, and it seemed that Holocaust burned himself to death, yet again.
-It remains to be seen if Holocaust actually died, but Wise Son became their undisputed leader.
-Wise had ideas to bring his family to the light, away from Holocaust's fire.